EVERYTHING YOU NEED TO KNOW! SAVE THIS PAGE!

-COVID PRECAUTIONS- as much as we’d all like to forget the pandemic for a weekend, we must all take care to maintain social distancing throughout the event.
-To assist with this, we have added a 2nd spectator area on the opposite side of the pool.
-Chairs/tables will not be provided in the spectator area so bring and use only your own chair.
+COVID PRECAUTIONS- as much as we’d all like to forget the pandemic for a weekend, we must all take care throughout the event.
 Hand sanitizer stations are provided in the ‘on deck’ tent and at each gate entrance.
 Please use this to prevent touching other people’s cooties.
 There are hand wash stations at each outhouse and sanitizer wipes inside as well.
 Use these to spot clean before and after- seat, door handles and such.
-Help us all stay safe by reminding each other kindly to maintain a safe distance.
+As always…. if you are sick, please stay home.

 TIMELINE- we will be running a tight ship on the schedule this weekend.
 You can help us stay on time by making sure you are ready at the top of the dock waiting for the prior to dog to exit.
 Be efficient with your competition turn by not doing on the dock what you could do elsewhere before or after your turn.
 Avoid distracting the judges while they are judging or scorekeeping.
 If you have dogs that need to ‘get wet’ before their competition turn, plan to arrive first thing in the morning while the pool is open and limit your practice jumps to 3 per dog each morning.
 There is unlikely to be time between splashes for extra practice.